santosizhar/usul-inkswarm-detectlab/docs/stakeholder_one_pager.md

 - **time_eval:** a time-based split; drift check.
 - **baseline:** a standard model used as a reference point (MVP uses simple baselines).
 - **run signature:** identifiers (hashes) to uniquely reference the run configuration and code state.

+---

+## Validated run example

+This procedure was validated end-to-end with run id `RUN_XXX_0005` on 2025-12-20.